squares-sql/SQUARES/docs/tutorial/01_language.rst

   print(interp.eval(builder.from_sexp_string('(const (IntConst 1))', [3, 4])))  # Prints 0
   print(interp.eval(builder.from_sexp_string('(plus (@param 1) (IntConst 2))', [3, 4])))  # Prints 0

-Well, this is not a super interesting interpreter, as it interprets any program to ``0``.
-To make it more interesting, we could have examined what the structure of ``node`` is, and take different actions according to whether it's a parameter, an enum, or a function application (in which case you may need to recurse down and interpret its arguments).
+Well, this is not a super interested interpreter, as it interpret any program to ``0``.
+To make it more interesting, we could have examined what the structure of ``node`` is, and take different actions accodring to whether it's a parameter, an enum, or a function application (in which case you may need to recurse down and interpret its arguments).

 It turns out that in most situations we want to recursively interpret the programs in a *post order* tree traversal.
 In other words, for function applications we want to interpret the values of each the argument before the application itself can be interpreted.
 If that's the case, we can save a lot of keystrokes for those boilerplate ``node`` inspection code by inheriting from :class:`~tyrell.interpreter.post_order.PostOrderInterpreter`.
 If we take this option, all we need to do is to define one ``eval`` method for each enum and each function.
 Here's an example: